aws-samples/aws-php-sample/README.md

 ## Basic Configuration

-You need to set your AWS security credentials in `config.php` before the sample is able to connect to AWS.
-An example of this file is provided as `config.php.sample`.
-Copy this file to `config.php` and edit the key and secret params to use your credentials.
+You need to set your AWS security credentials before the sample is able to connect to AWS.
+The SDK will automatically pick up credentials in environment
+variables:

+    export AWS_ACCESS_KEY_ID="your-aws-access-key-id"
+    export AWS_SECRET_KEY="your-aws-secret-access-key"

-See the [Security Credentials](http://aws.amazon.com/security-credentials) page for more information on getting your keys.
+See the [Security Credentials](http://aws.amazon.com/security-credentials) page for more information on getting your keys and the [AWS SDK for PHP documentation](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/configuration.html) covers a number of other ways to set credentials.

 ## Running the S3 sample

 This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
-The sample code will generate a bucket name and a file for you.
-All you need to do is run the
+The sample code will generate a bucket name and a file for you, so all you need to do is run the
 code:

     php -f s3_sample.php